tree0flife/Section-9-SIEM/README.md

 Things to work on:

 Ryan
+  - Error checking
+    - If file is a proper zip file
+    - If login credentials are correct
+    - If token ID is correct
+    - If there are error creating or opening the file
   - Create user authentication system
   - Organize filesystem to extract zip into each user's file